- Also Read: Doctor on Demand Mobile App Development Cost and Key Features

 The software is programmed for deaf and poor-hearing ability people with programming capabilities for assistive listening devices comprising of direct audio inputs, frequency modulation, room-limited infrared systems, and induction loops.
 Assistive listening systems and smart hearing aids are also programmed with noise reduction algorithms, automated settings control based on environmental conditions (like wind & other feedback), remote controls, and Bluetooth compatibility to access phones’ calling & media audio.

-The blindness & low-vision assistive technology solutions comprise of smart magnifiers, GPS devices with descriptive audio navigation, talking & braille watches, text-to-speech readers and spatial-aware mobility aided with IoT functionality (wheelchairs & smart canes).
-Multilingual screen reading software is developed with advanced resolution and color-contrast settings, and then there is voice-command computer software for internet browsing, document management, device integration, and easy installation.
+The blindness & low-vision assistive technology solutions comprise smart magnifiers, GPS devices with descriptive audio navigation, talking & braille watches, text-to-speech readers, and spatial-aware mobility aided with IoT functionality (wheelchairs & smart canes).
+Multilingual screen reading software is developed with advanced resolution and color-contrast settings, and then there is voice-command computer software for internet browsing, document management system, device integration, and easy installation.
 The services include interfacing braille displays, embossers, keyboards, printers with desktop & mobile OS.

 Creating software systems, hi-tech assistive devices are programmed for usage in special education classes as well as for individual students having learning disabilities.
 The appropriate writing & reading solutions crafted with Universal Design for Learning (UDL) guidelines in mind include speech-to-text programs & text-to-speech programs for mobile devices and desktops, Visual Scene Display (VSD) platforms, and Optical Character Recognition (OCR) software.